yvielcastillejos/Snake-AI/README.md

 ## Design of the Neural Network
 - We will have an observation state from 4 directions
-- we will train it with [enter number] generations of snake
+- we will train it with X generations of snakes.
+We will implement a "mutation" mechanism in which for each generation, we will clone the best snake from the X generation and start anew.
 - Design Diagram TBA
 - More info TBA